yuanqing/sketch-clean-document/README.md

   - Ignores artboards and layers with exports
 - Unnest nested groups
 - Operates on layers in the selection, or on layers on the current page if the selection is empty
-- Ignores layers with a name that matches a regular expression
+- Set a whitelist regular expression to skip processing of certain layers

 ### Delete Unused Styles and Symbols